bihor/fp_newsletter/Documentation/Administrator/Index.rst

 In the last case, settings.authCodeFields must be set too.
 Disadvantage: it is not possible to unsubscribe only from a specific newsletter in a folder.
 The whole tt_address entry will be deleted!
+Note: this method does not work with test-newsletters!!!

 .. _admin-luxletter: